vacp2p/rfc/content/docs/rfcs/38/README.md

 title: 38/LOGOS-CONSENSUS
 name: Initial Logos Consensus Description
 status: raw
+category: informative
 tags: logos
 editor: Mark Evenson <mark.evenson@status.im>
 contributors:
 - Mark Evenson <mark.evenson@status.im>
 ---

+# Abstract

+The Logos organization seeks to research, develop, and promote the technological infrastructure necessary for the creation of "Network State":

+We sketch the needs of Logos for the ability to provide a consensus mechanism for communities upon which consensual meaning can be arbitrated.

+# Background

+## Commmon Interest Communities

+We posit our users as members of a Common Interest Community, akin to the affinity groups in network states.

+Such a community has the following characteristics:

+We expect the number of participants in a given community to vary widely from the smallest of around 10 nodes to contemporary "blockchain limits" of around 10000 nodes.

+## Requirements

+# Consensus

+We seek a layered approach to creating mechanisms for consensus: a low-level binary consensus protocol upon which we can create varying execution layers.

+## Probabilistic Binary Consensus

+The Snow* family of agorithims quickly finalize a binary consensus in a leaderless manner with O(n) message a

+## Execution Layer

+# Semantics

 # Problematic

       If the doors of perception were cleansed every thing would appear to